swingexplorer/swingexplorer/docs/Code-Style.md

 ### Prefixes for component types

 SwingExplorer mostly uses class names with abbreviated prefixes like "`ActDisplayParent`" instead of suffixes like "`DisplayParentAction`".
+The main idea behind the prefix notation is to facilitate class searching in IDE using prefix and Ctrl+Space.

 | Prefix | Meaning |
 | ------ | ------- |